andresg9108/grunt-contrib-processpy/README.md

 This command will allow you to create HTML files from others files.

-We will start by modifying the "Gruntfile.js" file, adding the following lines that create an array called "aRoutePy" that will contain the routes of the pages of our project.
+We will start by modifying the "Gruntfile.js" file adding the following lines that create an array called "aRoutePy" that will contain the routes of the pages of our project.

 ~~~
 ...